analytech-solutions/CBinding.jl/README.md

 ## A complete example

-Finally, an example of what a package using CBinding.jl might look like:
+Finally, a set of examples can be found at https://github.com/analytech-solutions/ExamplesUsingCBinding.jl, but here is a generalized example of what a package using CBinding.jl might look like:

 ```jl
 module LibFoo